-- 3.1 The Applicant has undertaken an assessment of the likely significant effects of road drainage and water environment as part of the Environmental Statement (ES), which has been reviewed by Nottinghamshire County Council (NCC). - 3.2 Chapter 13: Road Drainage and Water Environment is supported by the following documents which have also been reviewed: - Figure 13.1 Surface Water Constraints; - Figure 13.2 River Waterbody Catchments; - Figure 13.3 Flooding Constraints; - Figure 13.4 Groundwater Constraints; - Appendix 13.1 Water Framework Directive Compliance Assessment; - Appendix 13.2 Flood Risk Assessment; - Appendix 13.3 HEWRAT Assessment; - Appendix 13.4 Drainage Strategy Report; and - Appendix 13.5 Surface Water Quality Monitoring. - 3.3 The review of baseline information included watercourses, waterbodies, water quality monitoring, surface water environmental permits or discharge consents, flood risk areas, groundwater levels, groundwater abstraction, groundwater consented discharges, aquifer designations and vulnerability, Water Framework Directive (WFD) groundwater status, and designated sites within the study area.
-This information is considered relevant to the assessment to provide baseline conditions of the water environment within or in the vicinity of the Scheme. - 3.4 The study area used for sensitive surface water receptors, drainage systems, fluvial flood risk, groundwater receptors and designated sites is 1 km from the Order Limits.
-The study area is considered suitable as pollutants are expected to disperse and to have been diluted beyond a 1 km radius. - 3.5 Risk assessment of the likely significant effects of the construction and operation stage has been conducted in accordance with the Design Manual for Roads and Bridges (DMRB) LA 113 Road drainage and the water environment.
-In section 13.5 of Chapter 13: Road Drainage and Water Environment, a framework has been provided for assessing and managing effects associated with the water environment.
-Environmental Assessment and Monitoring guidance (DMRB LA 104) has been used to assess the significance of the effect on the receptor value and the magnitude of the impact.
-As part of the assessment, a worst-case scenario approach has been adopted in order to adequately account for all potential impacts.
-The assessment is considered appropriate.

-3.6 Chapter 13: Road Drainage and Water Environment concluded that there are no likely significant construction or operational adverse effects.
+3. Wa construction traffic and non-motorised users will be safely segregated whilst this diversion route is in effect.
+Inter Information 3.1.
+The Applicant has undertaken an assessment of the likely significant effects of road drainage and wat environment as part of the Environmental Statement (ES), which has been reviewed by Nottinghamshi County Council (NCC).
+3.2.
+Chapter 13: Road Drainage and Water Environment is supported by the following documents which has also been reviewed: Figure 13.1 Surface Water Constraints; Figure 13.2 River Waterbody Catchments; Figure 13.3 Flooding Constraints; Figure 13.4 Groundwater Constraints; Appendix 13.1 Water Framework Directive Compliance Assessment; Appendix 13.2 Flood Risk Assessment; Appendix 13.3 HEWRAT Assessment; Appendix 13.4 Drainage Strategy Report; and Appendix 13.5 Surface Water Quality Monitoring.
+No comments needed from the Applicant.
+3.3.
+The review of baseline information included watercourses, waterbodies, water quality monitorin surface water environmental permits or discharge consents, flood risk areas, groundwater leve groundwater abstraction, groundwater consented discharges, aquifer designations and vulnerability Water Framework Directive (WFD) groundwater status, and designated sites within the study area.
+The information is considered relevant to the assessment to provide baseline conditions of the water environment within or in the vicinity of the Scheme. s, y, is 3.4.
+The study area used for sensitive surface water receptors, drainage systems, fluvial flood risgroundwater receptors and designated sites is 1 km from the Order Limits.
+The study area is considered suitable as pollutants are expected to disperse and to have been diluted beyond a 1 km radius.
+3.5.
+Risk assessment of the likely significant effects of the construction and operation stage has be conducted in accordance with the Design Manual for Roads and Bridges (DMRB) LA 113 - Road drainage and the water environment.
+In section 13.5 of Chapter 13: Road Drainage a Water Environment, a framework has been provided for assessing and managing effects associat with the water environment.
+Environmental Assessment and Monitoring guidance (DMRB LA 104) h been used to assess the significance of the effect on the receptor value and the magnitude of the impa As part of the assessment, a worst- case scenario approach has been adopted in order to adequate account for all potential impacts.
+The assessment is considered appropriate nd ed eas et.
+3.6.
+Chapter 13: Road Drainage and Water Environment concluded that there are no likely significated construction or operational adverse effects.
 The assessment is considered to meet the policy requirements set out in the relevant national and local planning policy documents.

-Water Framework Directive Compliance Assessment
+Water Fran Water Framework Directive Compliance Assessment 3.7.
+The Water Framework Directive (WFD) compliance assessment included as Appendix 13.1 considers the compliance of the Scheme with the relevant WFD objectives for the designated ground and surface